bitfocus/companion-module-yamaha-rcp/README.md

 **REVISION HISTORY**

+v1.6.7  No more need for "My Channel" now that there's custom variables!

 v1.6.6  Support for Variables (values only so far)

 v1.6.5  Yet another Bug fix for Scene Recall on Rivage